saleor/saleor-docs/docs/api-reference.md

 <td valign="top"><a href="#ordereventsemailsenum">OrderEventsEmailsEnum</a></td>
 <td>

-Type of an email sent to the customer
+Type of an email sent to the customer.

 </td>
 </tr>